(round trip along the same route)

-The path for the Rifugio Torre di Pisa leaves from Passo Feudo.
-You can reach Feudo Pass by taking two lifts which leave just above Predazzo (Stalimen): first of all the bubble car to the area of Gardonè and then the chairlift to the Rifugio Passo Feudo.
+The path to the Rifugio Torre di Pisa starts from Passo Feudo.
+You reach Passo Feudo with 2 lifts just outside Predazzo: the cable car to Gardonè and then the chairlift to Passo Feudo.

-From Passo Feudo take path no.516 uphill, first decisively and then more gently, across a flowering pasture.
-Our destination, Rifugio Torre di Pisa, can be seen immediately by looking up towards the mountain.
-From underneath, it looks as if it is balanced on top of a rock.
+Once you are in Passo Feudo, take path no.516 which climbs, steeply at first and then more gently, in the middle of a flowery pasture.
+Our destination, the Rifugio Torre di Pisa, can be seen right away, looking up on the mountain.
+Seen from below, it appears to be poised on top of a rock.

-During the first section you will see on the left the omeneti: classic rock cairns placed by excursionists to indicate the route in case of fog.
-They are very distinctive and in German they are called “stoanmandln” (stone men).
+On the first stretch of the path, on the left, you come across the omeneti: classic stone trail markers made by hikers to mark the route in case of fog.
+They are very particular constructions, called “stoanmandln” (stone men) in German.

-Continuing uphill amongst the greenery, on the left, you can admire the Pala di Santa.
-The ski slopes are evident as the pastures of Pampeago with some cows grazing.
-On the first section we come upon stones and rocks: on the left there is a junction with path no. 22 which goes to Mayerl Alm.
+Keep on going in the middle of the greenery, you will admire the Pala di Santa on the left.
+The track layout and the Pampeago pastures dotted with cows are evident.
+We approach the first stretch of stones and rocks: on the left there is the junction with path no. 22 which leads to the Mayerl Alm.
 This is the Latemar Panorama, one of the itineraries of the Latemarium Dolomiti-Unesco.

-Ignore path no. 22 and continue walking along the path in front of you.
-We quickly gain height and reach a grassy saddle where we can stop to admire the view.
-Keep going ahead on the same path which starts to zig zag between steep pastures on our right and white rocks on our left.
-Looking up we can see our destination much closer while on the right we can look down on the town of Predazzo.
+We continue the walk on the stony path in front of us.
+We quickly gain altitude and reach a grassy saddle where we can stop to admire the panorama.
+We continue on the path which zigzags between steep pastures on our right and white rocks on our left.
+Looking up we see our destination much closer while, on the right, we see the village of Predazzo from above.

-The path follows a bend to the left and comes to the base of a small scree which is easy to cross by keeping over to the left.
-From here the ascent is only possible over a stony and sometimes rocky path.
-This section is of great geological interest.
-In fact you will see amongst the typical white rocks that there are many very dark veins in the rock.
-It is porphyry, the remains of the volcanic explosion of Predazzo.
-During the eruption, millions of years ago, the force of the burning lava literally dug out chimneys in the Dolomite rock in order to exit.
+The path bends to the left and arrives at the base of a small scree which can be easily overcome by taking the path further to the left.
+From here you will only go up on a stony and, at times, rocky path.
+This stretch is very interesting for geology.
+In fact, among the typical white rocks, you will notice some very dark veins.
+It is porphyry, the remains of the explosion of the Predazzo volcano.
+During the eruption, millions of years ago, the force of the incandescent lava literally dug chimneys in the dolomite rocks in order to get out.

-Continue on the path and within a few minutes you will reach the last large steps of rock which take you to the top, to the Rifugio Torre di Pisa (restored in the summer of 2016 and newly opened).
-The view enjoyed from this vantage point is absolutely breathtaking.
+Continuing on the path, in a few minutes you reach the last rock steps that lead to the top, the Rifugio Torre di Pisa (renovated in the summer 2016).
+The view from here is amazing!

-You have a view of three hundred and sixty degrees extending from the Lagorai mountain chain, mostly porphyry, as far as the mass of granite of Cima d’Asta.
-The Pale di San Martino stand out on the left with their unmistakable outline.
-Continuing to the left, the experts will recognise Monte Civetta, Pelmo and Antelao mountains.
-Then you can see: Marmolada, Tofana di Mezzo, Piz Boè.
-While the Campanili del Latemar prevent you from seeing the Catinaccio which is just behind.
+The 360° view ranges from the mostly porphyritic Lagorai chain to the granite massif of Cima d’Asta.
+On the left the Pale di San Martino stand out with their unmistakable appearance.
+Continuing on the left, the more experienced will recognize Monte Civetta, Pelmo and Antelao.
+Then you can see Marmolada, Tofana di Mezzo and Piz Boè.
+While the bell towers of the Latemar block the view of the Catinaccio which is just behind.

-Looking to the west, we can admire in the distance the two giants of Trentino South Tyrol: the Ortler and the Cevedale mountains followed by the Brenta Dolomites, Presanella and Corno di Cavento.
+Looking west, we can admire two giants of Trentino Alto Adige in the distance: the Ortler and the Cevedale followed by the Brenta Dolomites, Presanella and Corno di Cavento.

-From the Rifugio Torre di Pisa keep on walking along path no.516, in the direction of the Forcella dei Camosci.
-Go up a few metres behind the mountain hut and from the helicopter landing pad you will be able to enjoy an even wider view of the surrounding peaks, and above all, be able to admire westwards, the Torre di Pisa.
-This spire of Dolomite rock 40 metres high which will remind you of the tower of the same name (Tower of Pisa) in the Tuscan city of the same name.
+Once you reach it, continue walking from the Rifugio Torre di Pisa along the path no.516, direction Forcella dei Camosci.
+Proceeding behind the Rifugio from the helicopter landing pad, you can enjoy a stunning view on the surrounding peaks and you can admire the Torre di Pisa.
+This spire of Dolomite rock is 40 meters high and it reminds of the most famous Leaning Pisa Tower, the Tuscany city bearing the same name.

-After having feasted your eyes on this wonderful sight you can have lunch or a snack at the Rifugio Torre di Pisa.
-On the way back follow the same route.
+After having filled your eyes with this marvel, you can have lunch or a delicious snack at the Rifugio Torre di Pisa.
+You return on the same route.